improvbutterfly/Fast-Food-Analysis-California/README.md

 | R value: 0.5725099432278867 |
 | R-squared value: 0.32776763509479806 |

+* This chart suggests there is moderate correlation that counties with more college graduates have more choices of fast food restaurants.

 #### Total Fast Food Restaurants vs. Total County Population

 | 2011 | 2016 |